Gordon Gollob: Early life and career

 Gollob was born on 16 June 1912 in Vienna, the capital of Austria-Hungary.
 His father, Heinrich Gollob, worked as an academic painter.
 His mother, Johanna (née Reininghaus), was the daughter of Zoe von Karajan, a distant relative of Herbert von Karajan and wife of Carl Reininghaus.
 Gollob was the first of five children.
 Both his parents had studied at the Academy of Fine Arts Vienna, where they mutually befriended Gordon Mallet McCouch, an American artist of Scottish descent.
 McCouch was his godfather and the namesake for his first name, Gordon.
 Max was his middle name, not Mac, but because of McCouch, he was called "Mac".
 In his youth, Gollob already wanted to become an engineer and pilot.
 In 1930, as a student at an Oberrealschule, a secondary school, he built his first primary glider in Tirol, experimenting with it at the old airfield at Innsbruck.
 He also completed his A- and B-license to fly glider aircraft and became an instructor as well as a construction and airframe inspector.

 Following four semesters of mechanical engineering at the University of Graz, Gollob joined the Austrian Armed Forces in 1933 as an officer cadet in the artillery.
 For three years he was trained at the Theresian Military Academy at Wiener Neustadt and was promoted to Leutnant (second lieutenant) on 1 September 1936.
 He then served as an instructor in the Austrian Air Force and commander of Schulstaffel A (Training Squadron A).
-Following the Anschluss in March 1938, the forced incorporation of Austria into Nazi Germany, Gollob was transferred to the Luftwaffe (the Nazi German Air Force).
+Following the Anschluss in March 1938, the incorporation of Austria into Nazi Germany, Gollob was transferred to the Luftwaffe (the Nazi German Air Force).
 There, he was promoted to Oberleutnant (first lieutenant) on 1 June 1938.
 On 15 March 1939, Gollob was posted to the 3.
 Staffel (3rd squadron) of Zerstörergeschwader 76 (ZG 76—76th Destroyer Wing) flying the Messerschmitt Bf 110 twin-engined heavy fighter.